CS222-UIUC/course-project-group-14/README.md

 ## Installation Instructions
 To install the

-To utilize the web application, please navigate to: [here](chtang.pythonanywhere.com).
+To utilize the web application, please navigate to: <a href="https://chtang.pythonanywhere.com" target="_blank">here</a>.

 ## Group Members and Roles
 Chris Tang - Software Developer for Frontend and Server